In Your Environments, Be Sure To Consider Following The Golden Rule To Start

-One should not go through his or her career, employers, friends or acquaintances with expectations of taking others’ resources (listed above) alone.
+One should not go through his or her career — or employers, friends or acquaintances, for that matter — with expectations of only taking others’ resources (listed above).
 Whether it is a conscious or subconscious habit, solely benefiting from others’ shared resources and attitudes does not add value to either party or the combined effort of the parties.

 Too often, the commitment goes only one way with certain parties not doing their part or providing their share of the work or growth.
-Without everyone putting in their fair and equal share, the full potential of the collective parties involved is not carried out and there is forgone growth in both productivity and success.
+Without everyone putting in their fair and equal share, the full potential of the collective involved is not carried out and growth is forgone in both productivity and success.

 Always treat others with the same approach by which you would expect to be treated to be able to reach your full ability and success.